alexanderfefelov/tfortis-scraper/README.md

 TFortis Scraper is a tool to scrape viable data from TFortis switches.

-TFortis Scraper is capable to show:
+TFortis Scraper is capable to export

-- ARP table,
+- ARP table
-- device information,
+- device information
-- port MAC table,
+- port MAC table
-- port PoE status,
+- port PoE status
-- port statistics,
+- port statistics
+- VLANs

+in any of the formats

+- JSON
+- Python
-- VLANs.
+- YAML

 ## Why

-We need this because the very poor TFortis' SNMP implementation.
+We need this because of the very poor TFortis' SNMP implementation.

 ## Where